 HOW DO I MEASURE CORRECT ARROW LENGTH?

 Correct arrow length is measured from the bottom, inside of the nock groove (deepest point where the string goes into the nock) to the cut end of the shaft, not including the point or point insert.
-Visit the downloads section for free download of the Easton Tuning Guide, where you can find a diagram for further illustration.

 ARE COMPONENTS MODEL SPECIFIC?